Poverty in Germany: Consequences of poverty

-Poor people in Germany are less likely to be healthy than well-off people.
-This can be seen in statistics about the lifestyle of this group, which indicate that they smoke more, are overweight, and exercise less.
-Consequently, they run a higher risk of experiencing lung cancer, hypertension, heart attacks, diabetes, and a number of other illnesses.
-Those who are out of work are more likely to smoke, more likely to be hospitalized, and more likely to die early than the ones who work.
+Poor people in Germany are less likely to be healthy than well-off individuals.
+This is evident in statistics highlighting the lifestyle of this demographic, revealing higher rates of smoking, lack of proper hygiene and nutrition, and lower levels of exercise.
+Consequently, they face an elevated risk of conditions such as lung cancer, hypertension, heart attacks, diabetes, malnutrition, and various other illnesses.
+Those that are unemployed are more likely to smoke, more likely to be hospitalized, and more likely to die early than the ones that work.
 The unhealthy habits that have been shown to go hand in hand with poverty also affect the next generation: they experience higher rates of mental illness and are less active.
+Poorer teens are more likely to commit suicide.
 In addition, their mothers are 15 times more likely to smoke while pregnant than their more financially stable counterparts.
 Furthermore, poverty has been shown to have a negative impact on marital satisfaction.
 Poor couples are more likely to argue, while being less supportive for each other and their children.

 Poor children face limited educational opportunities.
-According to an AWO-Study only 9% of the pupils visiting the Gymnasium are poor.
+According to an AWO-Study, only 9% of the pupils visiting the Gymnasium are poor.
 Poor children are likely to experience adversities beyond money.
 They are more likely to be raised by a teenage-parent.
 They are more likely to have multiple young siblings, are more likely to be raised in crime-ridden neighbourhoods and more likely to live in substandard apartments which are often overcrowded.
 Their parents are likely to be less educated and they are more likely to have emotional problems.

 Children growing up poor are more likely to get involved in accidents than their non-poor peers.
 They are less likely to follow a healthy diet.
 They are less likely to be healthy.
 In poor neighborhoods many children suffer from speech impairments and stunted motoric development.
 They tend to have lower IQs.

-Poor children are more likely to get involved in criminal activities and are more likely to take drugs.
-However, many people who live in poverty overcome the odds and are doing very well.
+Poor children are more likely to get involved in criminal activities such as forming gangs, committing murder, and they are also more likely to abuse drugs and alcohol.

 Groups most likely to be poor

 Working-class families from ethnic minorities with multiple children are the group most likely to be poor.
 Families headed by a single parent are also more likely to experience economic hardship than others.
 While only 0.9% of childless couples and 2.0% of married couples received welfare in 2002, 26.1% of single mothers did.
-In 2008, 43 percent of families headed by a single woman had to rely on welfare as the main source of household income.
-A change in welfare laws, which made it impossible to receive unemployment benefits if one had not worked for a time, was accountable for that increase.
-Poverty rates are high among people who did not graduate from school and did not learn a trade.
-42% of poor people did not learn a trade.
+In 2008, 43% of families headed by a single woman had to rely on welfare as the main source of household income.
+A change in welfare laws, which made it impossible to receive unemployment benefits if one had not worked for a long time, was accountable for that increase.
+Poverty rates are high among people that did not graduate from school and did not learn a trade; 42% of poor people did not learn a trade.